This Halacha is an excerpt from our Sefer

-Even if it is past one’s accustomed mourning period, according to Kabbalah, one is to avoid getting a haircut throughout the period of Sefira, including during the Shloshes Yimei Hagbala, until Erev Shavuos, and so is the Chabad custom.
+On the one hand, it is a Mitzvah to get a haircut on Erev Shavuos in honor of Yom Tov, in order so one does not enter into the holiday looking unpresentable.
+On the other hand, however, even if it is past one’s accustomed mourning period, according to Kabbalah one is to avoid getting a haircut throughout the period of Sefira, including during the Shloshes Yimei Hagbala, until Erev Shavuos, and so is the Chabad custom.

-Erev Shavuos that falls on Shabbos: When Erev Shavuos coincides with Shabbos, one may get a haircut on Erev Shabbos which is the 48th day of the Omer.
+When Erev Shavuos coincides with Shabbos, one may get a haircut on Erev Shabbos which is the 48th day of the Omer.
 This applies even according to the Kabbalistic ruling and Chabad custom.
-[One may begin to take a haircut after sunrise of Erev Shabbos, although not the night before.]
+[One may begin to take a haircut after sunrise of Erev Shabbos, although one should not do so the night before.]
 However, when Shavuos falls on Monday, one is not to get a haircut on Erev Shabbos, but only on Erev Shavuos.

 Other opinions: Some write that according to even according to Kabbalah one may get a haircut on the 48th day of Omer and that so was the custom of Rav Chaim Vital.
 [Minchas Elazar ibid]